-The matrix indicates that external stakeholders, such as the Group's employees, customers, and suppliers, had similar level of concern for most topics.
+The matrix indicates that external stakeholders, such as the Group's employees, customers, and suppliers, had a similar levels of concern for most topics.
 Some topics had been determined to be significantly more important than others from the Group's point of view.
-The five most material topics that the business shall focus on are as follows:
+The six most material topics that the business shall focus on are as follows: